This creamy cauliflower, sausage, and white bean soup is total comfort food. It’s full of rich, bold flavors and I love the texture!

 Ingredient Notes

-- Spicy Italian sausage, optional: You can omit the sausage entirely (or replace it with bacon, pancetta, or guanciale!), but the spice from the sausage pairs so well with the creamy, smooth, more delicate texture and flavor of the cauliflower soup.
+- Spicy Italian sausage: You can omit the sausage entirely (or replace it with bacon, pancetta, or guanciale!), but the spice from the sausage pairs so well with the creamy texture of the soup.

-- Fennel: Many Italian sausages are flavored with fennel, so this is a natural pairing to the other ingredients.
-Fennel cooks down like onion, but has a more anise-flavor profile.
+- Fennel: Fennel cooks down like onion, but has a more anise-flavor profile.
+It’s also fantastic with sausage.

-- Onion: When cooked down, this becomes sweet and a little nutty.
+- Onion and garlic: When cooked down, they both become sweet and nutty.

-- Cauliflower: Provides body and helps to give the soup an extremely creamy texture once puréed.
+- Cauliflower: Provides body and helps to give the soup its smooth texture once puréed.

-- Chicken stock, reduced-sodium: Instead of adding water, use chicken stock to give soup more depth of flavor.
-We recommend low- or reduced-sodium to give us better control of the overall seasoning of the soup.
+- Chicken stock, reduced-sodium: Instead of adding water, use chicken stock to give the soup more flavor.
+You can use vegetable broth if preferred.

-- Curry powder: the secret ingredient that gives this soup the most unbelievable and unexpected depth of flavor!
+- Curry powder: the secret ingredient that gives this soup the most unbelievable and unexpected warmth!

-- Kosher salt: The only salt we cook it!
+- Kosher salt: the only salt I cook it!

 - For serving: high quality extra virgin olive oil, fresh chives, flaky sea salt, and black pepper!